 Whether you are looking for traditional tapas or fantastic Italian, Alicante’s restaurants have it all.
 Here are the best restaurants in Alicante as well as my favourite bars for an after-dinner nightcap.

-On my last city break to Alicante with Jet2, I was not too sure what to expect.
-Having grown a bit of a reputation for being ‘Brits abroad’ or a ‘lads on tour’ destination, I expected many English bars and with that a lot of English food, but I am glad to say I was wrong.
 We found so many great bars and restaurants in Alicante, of many different cuisines, from traditional Spanish tapas to Thai.
-So I thought I would write you a little round-up of the best places to eat in the city of Alicante.
+So I thought I would write you a round-up of the best restaurants in Alicante.

 The Good Burger

 Plaza Portal de Elche, 03001, 03003 Alicante, Spain

 The Good Burger is actually a chain of restaurants in Alicante, but nevertheless, if you are craving American style carb-loaded food head here.
 The food is filling without being heavy and leaving you bloated, and it is very low cost.